ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Preliminaries

-Uppaal~\cite{tutorial04} offers a model checking suite that supports modeling of behaviors and verification of properties.
-Behavior specifications can be complemented with expressions specified in a C-like language to define data structures (\textit{struct} concept) and functions.
-Appendix A provides the grammar of the Uppaal modeling language.
-Goals can be expressed in Timed Computation Tree Logic (TCTL).
+Uppaal~\cite{tutorial04} offers a suite that supports modeling and verification of networks of automata.
+Graphical specifications can be complemented with expressions specified in a C-like language to define data structures (\textit{struct} concept) and functions.\footnote{For the Uppaal grammar, see https://www.uppaal.org/} Goals can be expressed in Timed Computation Tree Logic (TCTL).
 TCTL expressions describe state and path formulae that can be verified, such as reachability (a system should/can/cannot/... reach particular states), liveness (something eventually will hold), etc. Uppaal defines two types of transitions between states: \emph{action transition} and \emph{delayed transition}.
 Action transitions can be further divided into \emph{synchronization transition} and \emph{internal transition}.
-In a synchronization transition automata synchronize via a channel as explained above.
+In a synchronization transition, automata synchronize via a channel as explained above.
 In an internal transition, an automata moves from its current state (say $\mathit{S}$) to a next state ($\mathit{T}$) via an edge ($e$) when the conditions hold to make the transition, e.g., the guard on the edge is satisfied, the invariant of $\mathit{T}$ holds, etc. In a delayed transition only the clocks tick and no actual state transition is made (e.g., $\mathit{S}$ remains active while an invariant such as $y < $ \textit{MAX\_TIME} holds).
 Further progress in time might lead to an invariant violation ($y \geq$ \textit{MAX\_TIME}) triggering a transition ($\mathit{S} \mathit{T}$).